mehini/Vern/README.md

-# VerNN
+# Vern
-Verifier of Neural Nets!
+Verifier of neural nets!

+More coming soon...